akamai/terraform-provider-akamai/website/docs/r/fastdns_zone.html.markdown

 # akamai_fastdns_zone

-The `akamai_fastdns_zone` resource represents an Akamai Fast DNS zone configuration, allowing you to update, and create records within that Zone.
+The `akamai_fastdns_zone` resource represents an Akamai Fast DNS zone configuration, allowing you to update, and create records within that zone.

 ## Example Usage